-As our family has grown, so have our vineyards, and we now own 650 acres of vineyards throughout the Napa Valley, in some of the region's most-coveted sub-appellations, including Rutherford, St. Helena, Oakville and Carneros.
-From the beginning, we've farmed our vineyards using sustainable practices.
+As our family has grown, so have our vineyards, and we now own 650 acres of vineyards throughout the Napa Valley, in some of the region’s most-coveted sub-appellations, including Rutherford, St. Helena, Oakville and Carneros.
+From the beginning, we’ve farmed our vineyards using sustainable practices.
 Not only do these practices make for good neighbors, healthy vineyard workers, and an ecologically-sound place to live and work, they also make for what we think are some pretty outstanding grapes.
-Several years ago, we started farming organically wherever possible, and after the required three-year application-process through the CCOF (California Certified Organic Farmers), 120 acres of our vineyards are now certified-organic.
-An additional 240 acres will be certified in 2010.
-That's close to 40% of our estate vineyards, and accounts for nearly all of the grapes that go into our red wines are sourced from our organically-farmed estate vineyards.
+Several years ago, we started farming organically wherever possible.
+Today, nearly all of our red wines are sourced from our organically-farmed estate vineyards.

 Farming sustainably is just one part of Flora Springs' ongoing green efforts.
 In 2007 we implemented solar power at our historic stone winery.
 The decision to go solar was an easy one for us, and one that aligns perfectly with our mission to honor Flora, our mother and grandmother, whom believes in being both a good steward of the land, and a good neighbor.
 Converting our red wine production facilities to solar power helps us to do both.